How to train a Custom sentiment analysis model

 To train a model, start a training job.
-Only successfully completed jobs create a model.
-Training jobs expire after seven days, after this time you will no longer be able to retrieve the job details.
-If your training job completed successfully and a model was created, it won't be affected by the job expiring.
+Only successfully completed jobs create a usable model.
+Training jobs expire after seven days.
+After this period, you won't be able to retrieve the job details.
+If your training job completed successfully and a model was created, it won't be affected by the job expiration.
 You can only have one training job running at a time, and you can't start other jobs in the same project.

-The training times can be anywhere from a few seconds when dealing with simple projects, up to a couple of hours when you reach the maximum limit of utterances.
+The training times can be anywhere from a few minutes when dealing with few documents, up to several hours depending on the dataset size and the complexity of your schema.

-- Automatically splitting the testing set from training data: The system will split your tagged data between the training and testing sets, according to the percentages you choose.
+- Automatically splitting the testing set from training data: The system will split your labeled data between the training and testing sets, according to the percentages you choose.
+The system attempts to have a representation of all classes in your training set.
 The recommended percentage split is 80% for training and 20% for testing.

 If you choose the Automatically splitting the testing set from training data option, only the data assigned to training set will be split according to the percentages provided.

-- Use a manual split of training and testing data: This method enables users to define which utterances should belong to which set.
-This step is only enabled if you have added utterances to your testing set during labeling.
+- Use a manual split of training and testing data: This method enables users to define which labeled documents should belong to which set.

 To start training your model from within the Language Studio:

-Select Train model from the left side menu.
+Select Training jobs from the left side menu.

 Select Start a training job from the top menu.

-Select Train a new model and enter a new model name in the text box.
-Otherwise to replace an existing model with a model trained on the new data, select Overwrite an existing model and then select an existing model.
+Select Train a new model and type in the model name in the text box.
+You can also overwrite an existing model by selecting this option and choosing the model you want to overwrite from the dropdown menu.
 Overwriting a trained model is irreversible, but it won't affect your deployed models until you deploy the new model.

 Select the Train button.

-Select the training job ID from the list.
-A panel will appear where you can check the training progress, job status, and other details for this job.
+If you select the Training Job ID from the list, a side pane will appear where you can check the Training progress, Job status, and other details for this job.

 - Only successfully completed training jobs will generate models.

-- Training can take some time between a couple of minutes and couple of hours based on the count of utterances.
+- Training can take some time between a couple of minutes and several hours based on the size of your labeled data.

 - You can only have one training job running at a time.
-You can't start other training jobs within the same project until the running job is completed.
+You can't start other training job within the same project until the running job is completed.

 Cancel training job